-The Advisory Board meets Wednesday at 2:00PM to manage the charity: the CEO then carries out the Advisory Board plans usually with their help.
-Since some client information and planning is discussed and part of this information must be protected under HIPPA, 42CFR and other law, part of these meetings may be closed to the public.
+The Advisory Board meets Wednesday at 3:00 – 3:45PM to manage the charity: the CEO then carries out the Advisory Board plans with their help.
+Since some client information and planning is discussed and part of this information must be protected under HIPPA, 42CFR part 2, and other law, part of these meetings may be closed to the public.

 Minutes of the advisory board meetings are posted here.

 All Advisory Board members are unpaid volunteers.
-Jennifer and Cammy are not Directors: John and Jolene are.
+Jennifer and Mary are not Directors: John and Jolene are.
 Our Advisory Board Members are:

 Jennifer Perkins has been volunteering for over two years and she provides transportation for the Karen* youth activity on Wednesdays and sometimes fills in as an instructor in our programs.

-Mary Grepke Has been volunteering for several years and she provides help with understanding public school homework for the Karen* youth activity on Wednesdays.
+Mary Grepke Is a retired school teacher who has been volunteering for several years.
+She provides help with understanding public school homework for the Karen* youth on Wednesdays.

 *The Karen are the major ethnic group in Burma (Myanmar) and are persecuted by the minority Burmese military government.
 The city of Fort Wayne, Indiana has the largest population, per capita, of these refugees outside of Asia.
 The youth activity is intended to help the children to assimilate into American culture, build confidence in spoken and written American English, help them with their homework for public school, and learn about America, being an American, and education on the use of computers and office software applications.